XRPLF/XRPL-Standards/XLS-0033d-CFTs/README.md

 Used to continue querying where we left off when paginating.
 Omitted if there are no more entries after this result.

+ ### 1.7.0 Free CFTs
+When an holder creates a `CFTokenPage`, if the holder owns at most 2 items in the ledger including the new page, the account's owner reserve is treated as zero instead of the normal amount.
+This is following the status quo of how free trustlines work today.

 # Appendix 1: Current Trust line Storage Requirements
 As described in issue [#3866](https://github.com/ripple/rippled/issues/3866#issue-919201191), the size of a [RippleState](https://xrpl.org/ripplestate.html#ripplestate) object is anywhere from 234 to 250 bytes plus a minimum of 32 bytes for object owner tracking, described in more detail here: